mahmoudshahbazi/SADRA/julia/README.md

 The method is described in:

-> M. Shahbazi et al., "SADRA: A Universal Branch Model for Steady-State
+> M. Shahbazi, "SADRA: A Universal Branch Model for Steady-State
 > Analysis of Hybrid AC/DC Networks," *IEEE Transactions on Power Systems*,
 > vol. 40, no. 4, 2025.
 DOI: 10.1109/TPWRS.2024.3514815